nuodb/terraform-provider-nuodbaas/docs/data-sources/database.md

   * `Deleting` - The database has been marked for deletion, which is in progress
   * `Restoring` - Restore from backup is in progress for this database
   * `RotatingCertificates` - TLS certificates rotation is in progress for this database
+  * `Upgrading` - Database version upgrade is in progress